 This will improve the surrounding circulation as blood is re-routed to nearby healthy veins.
-There’s no risk of “running out of veins,” either.
+There’s no risk of “running out of veins”.
 Each leg has literally miles of small to mid-sized veins which return blood back up the leg towards the heart.

 The goal of a Microphlebectomy is restoring the leg to its original appearance.
 The only result should be the absence of the ugly, bulging, and often painful varicose vein.
 Most importantly, visible scarring is usually absent.

 Experienced surgeons are trained to make such micro-incisions so that the edges align perfectly and scarring doesn’t occur.
 Often the necessary incisions can be hidden using lines and other pre-existing marks on the skin.
-This is one of many reasons why it’s essential to select a surgeon with lots of experience.
-If any minimal scarring that does occur it tends to fade with time, often completely.
+This is one of many reasons why it’s essential to select a surgeon with extensive experience.
+If any minimal scarring does occur it tends to fade completely with time.

 In general, patients report very little discomfort.
 Many compare the feeling of the initial injection of the local anesthetic as a pinch or similar to a bee sting.
 In the vast majority of cases, patients don’t feel anything after that except for maybe a little pressure.
 The veins are not very deep in the leg and therefore far from any major nerves.
 While technically a surgical procedure, microphlebectomy is considered minimally invasive.
 It is not normally painful nor is there any reason to be frightened.
 We take great pride in putting our patient’s comfort first.

-Since the needle holes are so tiny, sutures or staples are not required after microphlebectomy.
+Since the needle holes are so tiny, sutures or staples are not required after a microphlebectomy.
 The possibility of scarring is minimal.
-If you carefully use sunscreen and other techniques to limit sun exposure to the treated area in the months following the procedure, the marks will fade even faster.
+If you carefully use sunscreen, and other techniques to limit sun exposure to the treated area in the months following the procedure, the marks will fade even faster.

 The results of a microphlebectomy are overwhelmingly positive.
 Patients report a high level of satisfaction with very few instances of side-effects.
-By virtue of being a minimally invasive procedure that requires only local anesthesia many of the possible pitfalls are avoided.
+By virtue of being a minimally invasive procedure that requires only local anesthesia, many of the possible pitfalls are avoided.
 Additionally, the puncture holes are so small, that the infection risk is greatly reduced.
-Adding to microphlebectomies’ incredible success rate is the addition of an EVLA.
-After the damaged feeder vein is sealed off with a specialised laser, the varicose veins coming from it can more effectively be removed.
+Adding to microphlebectomies’ incredible success rate is the addition of EVLA (Endovenous Laser Vein Therapy).
+After the damaged feeder vein is sealed off with a specialized laser, the varicose veins coming from it can more effectively be removed.
 When used together, microphlebectomy and EVLA offer a one two knockout punch to the varicose veins.

 Those of us who suffer from varicose veins realize that they are not always simply a cosmetic worry.
 There are medical issues associated with them as well.
 For this reason health insurance may be able to help with treatment costs.
 Call the office today to set up your risk-free varicose vein evaluation at the Advanced Vein Center.
-Our dedicated healthcare insurance specialists, Nicole and Melissa, can check your benefits and preauthorize your procedure so you knowyou are covered- and there are no surprise bills!
-With our help, you can get ready to show off your legs next summer.
+Our dedicated healthcare insurance specialists, can check your benefits and preauthorize your procedure so you know you are covered- and there are no surprise bills!

 You can usually return to your normal activities with in 24 hours.
 However don’t lift heavy weights for two weeks and you will need to wear 20-30 mm hg thigh high compression stockings for 2-3 weeks while avoiding strenuous exercise.